aaolgun/CS310MobileApplicationDevelopmentGroupProject/README.md

 This project will be using flutter, dart as the main programming language as they give flexibility to make an application for both Android and IOS.

-As some technical details are not yet concrete we have decided to add them later during the project as they are finalized get ready to be used.